Chapter 6.21

 6.21.010 Purpose and declarations.

-A. It is the intent and purpose of this chapter to promote recycling by:
+A. It is the intent and purpose of this chapter to promote recycling and organics recycling by:

-1. Requiring businesses and multifamily residential properties in the city of Rancho Cordova to keep recyclable materials separate from all other solid waste for recycling;
+1. Requiring covered generators in the city of Rancho Cordova to keep recyclable materials separate from all other garbage for recycling;

-2. Requiring businesses and multifamily residential properties to provide signs and labeled containers for the storage and collection of recyclable materials; and
+3. Requiring covered generators to provide city-approved signs and labeled containers for the storage and collection of recyclable materials and organic recyclable materials;

-3. Requiring businesses and multifamily residential properties to either self-haul or enter into a written service agreement for the collection and subsequent delivery of recyclable materials to a recycling facility.
+4. Requiring covered generators to self-haul recyclable materials and/or organic recyclable materials with written approval from the public works director, and/or his or her designee, or enter into a written service agreement for the collection and subsequent delivery of recyclable materials and organic recyclable materials to a recycling facility; and

-B. It is further the purpose of this chapter to provide a mechanism to require the implementation of recycling programs for businesses and multifamily residential properties within the city to thereby enable the city to meet and maintain the 50 percent waste diversion requirements set forth in the Public Resources Code Section 41780(a)(2).
+B. It is further the purpose of this chapter to provide a mechanism to require the implementation of recycling programs and organics recycling programs for covered generators within the city to thereby enable the city to meet and maintain the 50 percent waste diversion requirements set forth in Section 41780(a)(2) of the California Public Resources Code.
 [Ord.
-20-2008 § 1].
+11-2023 § 3 (Exh.
+A); Ord.
+17-2020 § 4 (Exh B)].

 6.21.020 Definitions.